Synchronicity

 ORIGINALLY PUBLISHED: 10/28/2004

-Granted, "Every Breath" is a wonderful piece of pop, a darkly evocative tale of passionate stalker love.
-But it's not the best song on here.
-That honor belongs to "Synchronicity II," another dark story of the mendacity of daily life and one man's desire to break free from the monotony.
-The song careens from the somewhat upbeat verses to the dark pre-chorus and then finally the chorus itself, which talks about monsters in a Scottish loch and has nothing to do with the song.
-But since Sting was not taking himself as seriously in 1983 as he does now, the random lyrical shift works.
-But credit must be given to Andy Summers for creating some inventive chord changes.
-On my 12-string, it sounds great.
+Granted, "Every Breath You Take" is a wonderful piece of pop, a darkly evocative tale of passionate stalker love, and it's not even the best song here; that honor belongs to "Synchronicity II," another dark story of the mendacity of daily life and one man's desire to break free from the monotony.
+The song careens from the somewhat upbeat verses to the dark pre-chorus and then finally the chorus itself, which talks about monsters in a Scottish loch, which somehow relates to the story, I guess. my_heart_sings_the_harmony_web_ad_alt_250

 User Rating: B+